 In Italy, every household has its own family recipe for scallopini.
 It’s comfort food like mom’s mac and cheese, grandma’s casserole, or dad’s pancakes.
 Just, you know, more Italian.
 So more flavor, more complexity, and a lot more wine.

 Traditionally, scallopini is dredged in wheat flour, then sauteed or fried in a redux sauce.
-A redux sauce is simply a reduction sauce consisting of many different ingredients including but not limited to stock, water, beer, wine, aromatics, and a small amount of fat.
+A redux sauce is simply a reduction sauce consisting of many different ingredients, including but not limited to stock, water, beer, wine, aromatics, and a small amount of fat.

 Of course, there are many types of redux sauces out there, but the ones most associated with scallopini are tomato-wine redux, mushroom-wine redux, piccata, and pizzaiola sauce.